Mark Neale (Chair)

 Franciska Bayliss Fran has been Headmistress of London primary and secondary schools for over thirty years including sixteen of them as Headmistress of Ibstock Place, the Froebel School.

-She has served on national committees, governing bodies and trusts and continues to be involved in a number of charities and trusts that benefit young people’s education.
-She served as the Chairman of the National Froebel Foundation and founded the International Froebel Society.
+She has served on national committees, governing bodies and trusts and continues to be involved in a number of charities and trusts that benefit young people's education.
+She has served as the Chairman of the National Froebel Foundation and founded the international Froebel Society.
 Fran is now an educational advisor to a large group that owns twenty independent schools and colleges mostly in central London.
 She also runs MTC, an educational consultancy to assist students moving predominantly from maintained school backgrounds, and helping them to access bursaries and scholarships in independent schools.
 She is an ISI inspector of independent schools in this country and overseas.

-Penny Chapman Penny Chapman is a Partner and head of the charity law team at Bircham Dyson Bell solicitors.
+Penny Chapman is a Partner and head of the charity law team at Bircham Dyson Bell solicitors.
 A graduate of Somerville College Oxford, she has particular expertise in advising charity trustees on their roles and responsibilities and on all aspects of charity governance.

 Penny is a trustee of the College of Radiographers, the Marjorie Deane Financial Journalism Foundation and World Book Night.